stevavoliajvar/stop_cloudflare/instructions_git.md

 &nbsp;

-Notice that only the `git clone` command has a `torsocks` prefix and all git commands thereafter do not.
 Whenever git operates on the cloudflare-tor project, all connections to codeberg are automatically over Tor with this configuration (because the `url` in `.git/config` references the virtual host `codeberg-snowden` in `~/.ssh/config`).